toddledev/documentation/docs/05-the-editor/08-data-panel/index.md

 Create reusable calculations and data transformations using toddle's formula syntax to access data from variables, formulas and API responses.

 ## Workflows
-Build multi-step processes to handle complex interactions by combining actions in sequence with conditional logic.
+Build multi-step processes to handle complex interactions by combining workflows and actions in sequence with conditional logic.

 ## Contexts
 Subscribe to formulas and workflows exposed by parent components to access functionality while maintaining clean separation of concerns.